Gut Health

 The first step is to analyze your gut microbiome and identify activity patterns that could potentially contribute to disrupting your hormonal balance.
 If high levels of inflammatory activity are found, your gut microbiome may disrupt the scales of your estrogen production.
 Understanding your baseline will help you hone in on important changes that will help you regulate your health, including personalized dietary recommendations unique to you.

-Don’t let poor diet ruin your chances of healthy aging, and certainly don’t let outdated scientific data tell you what’s normal.
+Don’t let a poor diet ruin your chances of healthy aging, and certainly don’t let outdated scientific data tell you what’s normal.
 Find out for yourself where you’re at right now and what you can do about it to get your health back on track for the long haul.